GSA/cto-website/_guides/agile_investment_discovery_phase_checklist.md

     * Agile coaching support and guidance approved

 * Users
-    * Types of users of the new request identified (e.g. Employees only, employees and contractors, partners and public, etc)?
+    * Types of users of the new request identified (e.g. Employees only, employees and contractors, partners and public, etc)
     * Number of people the request will serve is estimated?
-    * Type of user roles defined (e.g. One type of user, user and administrators, more than 2 types of users, etc.)?
+    * Type of user roles defined (e.g. One type of user, user and administrators, more than 2 types of users, etc.)

 * Data
     * Type of data the request will work with identified? (e.g. No Data, Structured Data OR/AND Unstructured Data)
     * Condition of the data specified? (e.g. format, data size, frequency of capture, current storage)

 * Security
-    * PII or Payment Card Information need determined (e.g. credit card numbers) will be stored?
+    * PII or Payment Card Information secutiry need determined (e.g. credit card numbers)

 * Environment and Integration
-    * Need for integration with other systems identified?
+    * Need for integration with other systems identified